Tree independence number III. Thetas, prisms and stars: Alignments and Connectifiers

 Let $H$ be a graph that is either a caterpillar, or the line graph of a caterpillar, or a subdivided star with root $r$, or the line graph of a subdivided star with root $r$.
 We define an induced subgraph of $H$, denoted by $P(H)$, which we will use throughout the paper.
-If $H$ is a path (possibly of length zero) let $P(H)=H$.
-If $H$ is a caterpillar, let $P(H)$ be the spine of $H$.
-If $H$ is the line graph of a caterpillar $C$, let $P(H)$ be the path in $H$ consisting of the vertices of $H$ that correspond to the edges of the spine of $C$.
-If $H$ is a subdivided star with root $r$, let $P(H)=\{r\}$.
-It $H$ is the line graph of a subdivided star $S$ with root $r$, let $P(H)$ be the clique of $H$ consisting of the vertices of $H$ that correspond to the edges of $S$ incident with $r$.
+If $H$ is a path (possibly of length zero), then let $P(H)=H$.
+If $H$ is a caterpillar, then let $P(H)$ be the spine of $H$.
+If $H$ is the line graph of a caterpillar $C$, then let $P(H)$ be the path in $H$ consisting of the vertices of $H$ that correspond to the edges of the spine of $C$.
+If $H$ is a subdivided star with root $r$, then let $P(H)=\{r\}$.
+If $H$ is the line graph of a subdivided star $S$ with root $r$, let $P(H)$ be the clique of $H$ consisting of the vertices of $H$ that correspond to the edges of $S$ incident with $r$.
 The {\em legs} of $H$ are the components of $H \setminus P(H)$.
 Let $G$ be a graph and let $H$ be an induced subgraph of $G$ that is either a caterpillar, or the line graph of a caterpillar, or a subdivided star or the line graph of a subdivided star.
-Let $X \subseteq G \setminus H$ such that every vertex of $X$ has a unique neighbor in $H$ and $N_H(X)=\mathcal{Z}(H)$ (see Figure~\ref{fig:connectifier}).
-If $H$ is a single vertex and $X \subseteq N(H)$, we also call $(H,X)$ a {\em connectifer}.
+Let $X \subseteq V(G) \setminus H$ such that every vertex of $X$ has a unique neighbor in $H$ and $N_H(X)=\mathcal{Z}(H)$ (see Figure~\ref{fig:connectifier}).
+We call $(H,X)$ a \textit{connectifier}.
+Also, if $H$ is a single vertex and $X \subseteq N(H)$, we call $(H,X)$ a {\em connectifier} as well.
 We say that the connectifier $(H,X)$ is \textit{concentrated} if $H$ is a subdivided star or the line graph of a subdivided star or a singleton.

 Let $(H,X)$ be a connectifier in $G$ which is not concentrated.
 So $H$ is a caterpillar or the line graph of a caterpillar.
 Let $S$ be the set of vertices of $H \setminus P(H)$ that have neighbors in $P(H)$.
-Then $(S, P(H))$ is an alignment Let $s_1, \ldots, s_k$ be the corresponding order on $X$ given by $(X, P(H))$.
+Then $(P(H),S)$ is an alignment.
+Let $s_1, \ldots, s_k$ be the corresponding order on $S$ given by $(P(H),S)$.
 Now, order the vertices of $X$ as $x_1, \ldots, x_k$ where for every $i \in [k]$, the vertex $x_i$ has a neighbor in the leg of $H$ containing $s_i$.
 We say that $x_1, \ldots, x_k$ is {\em the order on $X$ given by $(H,X)$}.

 The following was proved in \cite{tw15}: